Garbage time

 During the garbage time of an already settled American football game, the previously full stadium is now half-full and the substitutes are on the field.

-In sports, garbage time is the period toward the end of a timed sports competition that has become a blowout and the outcome has effectively already been decided.
-Typically during garbage time, the coaches of one or both teams will replace their best players with substitutes.
-This serves to give these substitutes, who are usually less experienced or younger players, actual playing experience, as well as to protect the best players from the possibility of injury.
+In sports, garbage time is the period near the end of a timed sports competition that has become a blowout and the outcome has effectively been decided.
+Typically during garbage time, coaches of one or both teams replace their best players with substitutes.
+This gives playing experience to the substitutes, who are usually less experienced or younger players, and protects the best players from the possibility of injury.

 Name

 Garbage time owes its name to the fact that this period in a game is frequently marked by a significant drop in the quality of play.
 This occurs for two primary reasons.
 First, the players involved during that time are generally less experienced.
-Second, the fact that seldom-used substitutes usually desire more future playing time means that when those players do play, they are often more concerned with making an individual impression than with executing team play at its best; this is especially true during garbage time because at that point, the matter of which team will win has already been decided.
+Second, because seldom-used substitutes usually desire more future playing time, such players are often more concerned with making a favorable impression than with executing team play at its best; this is especially true during garbage time because at that point, the matter of which team will win is decided.

 Usage

-During garbage time, the trailing team can sometimes rack up an unusually high tally of statistics, leading the respective box score to be misleading with respect to their actual game performance.
+During garbage time, the trailing team can sometimes rack up an unusually high tally of statistics, leading the eventual box score to be misleading about its actual game performance.
 For instance, in American football, if the losing team is behind by several touchdowns, the offense may resort entirely to the passing game in a futile effort to catch up.
 At the same time, the leading team (on defense, with second or third string players) may allow them to complete plays (which benefits them by running out the clock).
-This may lead the statistics to indicate a high amount of passing yards for the losing squad, which would suggest the team performed better than in reality.
+This may lead the statistics to indicate a high amount of passing yards for the losing squad, which might suggest the team performed better than in reality.
+For example, former Jacksonville Jaguars quarterback Blake Bortles had significantly better passing statistics in garbage time than during other points in the game.